pusher/docs/docs/channels/getting_started/flutter.md

 {% endsnippets %}

-If there isn’t an example in a language that you are familiar with then have a look on our server libraries page to see if anyone has created one in your language.
+If there isn’t an example in a language that you are familiar with then refer to [Channels server libraries](/docs/channels/channels_libraries/libraries) page to check if anyone has created one in your language.

 ## Where next?

-Check out the source code of a [sample application here](https://github.com/pusher/pusher-channels-flutter/tree/master/example) to see how the Flutter library for Pusher can be used to build multi-platform applications for Web, IOS, and Android.
+To see how the Flutter library for Pusher can be used to build multi-platform applications for Web, IOS, and Android, refer to the source code of a [sample application](https://github.com/pusher/pusher-channels-flutter/tree/master/example).